Press TV: Coverage of the Russian invasion of Ukraine

 Like the Kremlin, Press TV used Moscow's term "special operation" to describe the early days of the 2022 war in Ukraine.
 It also used headlines describing massacred civilians in Bucha as a "fake attack" and "provocation" aimed at Russia.

 Staff resignations

 Nick Ferrari

 Nick Ferrari, a British radio presenter on LBC, resigned from his show on Press TV on 30 June 2009, following the response of the country's authorities to protests over the disputed Iranian presidential election.
 Ferrari told The Times that Press TV's news coverage had been "reasonably fair" until the election—but was not any longer.
-Ferrari admitted joining Press TV "was one of the dimmest career decisions of my life", although he also said he had not been pressurized to adhere to any particular line.
+Ferrari admitted joining Press TV "was one of the dimmest career decisions of my life", although he also said he had not been pressured to adhere to any particular line.

 Hassan Abdulrahman

 In September 2009, The Times reported that Hassan Abdulrahman, born David Theodore Belfield, one of the chief editors of the Press TV website from the beginning of Press TV's news department, had stated that he left Press TV as chief online editor in July 2009 after the election in protest at its skewed coverage of that event.
 The Times quoted Abdulrahman as saying, "No, I don't think Press TV is about [real journalism].
 By its nature, state journalism is not journalism.
 They have some programmes on there that might be, but generally it's not."
 In the article the Times also reported that Abdulrahman, who has also used the alias Dawud Salahuddin, is wanted by the FBI for shooting dead Ali Akbar Tabatabai, a former press attache at the pre-revolutionary Iranian embassy in Washington, in 1980.
 The Iranian government provided Belfield money and airfare to Tehran after he committed the killing, which he admitted to in 1995.
 (However, he denied that it was "murderous", stating that it was "an act of war...In Islamic religious terms, taking a life is sometimes sanctioned and even highly praised, and I thought that event was just such a time.")